Campbell's Cuts: How stupid are we?

 Going into their game Wednesday night against Chicago, the Sharks had points in each their previous eight games.

-From the obscure statistics department, Florida Panthers veteran Chris Gratton will play his 1,000th NHL game Thursday night and in doing so, he'll become the youngest player in league history to ever hit the plateau.
+WHO KNEW?: From the obscure statistics department, Florida Panthers veteran Chris Gratton will play his 1,000th NHL game Thursday night and in doing so, he'll become the youngest player in league history to ever hit the plateau.
 Gratton, who turns 32 in July, has missed 106 games over the course of his career.

 Ken Campbell's Cuts appears regularly only on The Hockey News.com.
 Want to get the inside edge from Ken himself?
 You can reach him at firstname.lastname@example.org.